 - 2 eggs

-- 2 cups whipping cream (sometimes labeled Heavy Cream, no substitutes)
+- 2 cups whipping cream or heavy cream

 - 1 teaspoon vanilla extract